vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 Two things need saying for this to work.
 The first is how an adjoint object
-starts: it must be zero, and what zero means for a type is the type's own business, so clad value-initialises by default and lets a type say otherwise through ``clad::zero_init`` or ``clad::zero_like``.
-The second is what a constructor contributes, since a constructor is where a member first gets its value from the arguments; clad generates or looks up ``constructor_pushforward`` and ``constructor_pullback`` for that, and :doc:`Custom derivatives <CustomDerivatives>` shows how to write them.
+starts: it must be zero, and what zero means for a type is the type's own business, so Clad value-initialises by default and lets a type say otherwise through ``clad::zero_init`` or ``clad::zero_like``.
+The second is what a constructor contributes, since a constructor is where a member first gets its value from the arguments; Clad generates or looks up ``constructor_pushforward`` and ``constructor_pullback`` for that, and :doc:`Custom derivatives <CustomDerivatives>` shows how to write them.